ImageMagick/Usage-Markdown/anim_mods/index.md

 Something that is not shown in the above, is that the first frame of both animations is actually blank canvas.
 We will probably want to junk that canvas on the second animation as a useless waste of time, though it should be kept on the first animation as a starting delay.

-Now that we have examined the two animations, lets try to join them together so one follows the other in time.
+Now that we have examined the two animations, let's try to join them together so one follows the other in time.

 Time appending animations is actually a very simple operation, just append the two animated images on the command line.
-So lets just try that...
+So let's just try that...

 ~~~
 convert script_o.gif script_k.gif   script_ok_try1.gif